dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 force dependencies to use null-safety versions.
 The packages it gets are those listed in `dart pub outdated --mode=null-safety`.
 This option will also guide you to do a partial null-safety migration.

+### `--offline`

+Uses cached packages rather than downloading from the network.
+See above for a more detailed explanation.

+### `--precompile`

+Creates snapshots of the
+project's executables in direct dependencies.

 <aside class="alert alert-info" markdown="1">
 *Problems?*